Toyota HiAce: Fifth generation (H200; 2004)

 The fifth-generation HiAce became available for sale in Japan on 23 August 2004 as a wide long-wheelbase wagon, wide super-long-wheelbase high-roof "Grand Cabin", long-wheelbase van, long-wheelbase high-roof van and a wide super-long-wheelbase high-roof van.
 In this generation of the HiAce, the gear lever has been moved to the dashboard to enable easier movement in the cabin.
 Transmission choices range from a five-speed manual and four-speed automatic.
+Its design was previewed by DMT concept at 2001 Tokyo Motor Show.

 Most models use a four-cylinder DOHC engine, in a variety of forms, a 1TR-FE 2000 cc or 2TR-FE 2,700 cc petrol engine, or a 2KD-FTV 2,500 cc or 1KD-FTV 3,000 cc D-4D turbo-diesel engine.
 Two of these engines are available in Malaysia, the 2.5 L turbo-diesel, offered in a choice of panel van or window van; and the 2.7 L petrol, that comes only in the window van option.
 At least some general export market HiAces are powered by the 5L-E 3,000 cc diesel engine.

 In Japan, Toyota's internet-enhanced GPS and vehicle telematics service called G-Book was made available as an option on all trim packages for both private and commercial uses.

+The emergency response version, HiMedic was released in April 2006.

 The fifth generation HiAce was launched in the Philippines on 13 June 2005, with 2.5-litre 2KD engines; The 15-seater Commuter and the 13-seater GL Grandia, both with manual transmission.
 In March 2006, the new top-of-the-line 11-Seater HiAce Super Grandia was launched, being the first ever HiAce in the Philippines with a standard automatic transmission.
-In 2015, the 10-seater Super Grandia LXV was added in the HiAce lineup, based on the GL Grandia trim, the LXV was only offered with an automatic transmission and receives 15-inch alloy wheels, updated rear seats, higher roof (campervan) and a high end audio system.
+In 2015, the GL Grandia received a 4 speed automatic transmission option and the 10-seater Super Grandia LXV was added in the HiAce lineup, based on the GL Grandia trim, the LXV was only offered with an automatic transmission and receives 15-inch alloy wheels, updated rear seats, higher roof (campervan) and a high end audio system.
 All HiAce trims in the Philippines were updated in October 2015 with the new 3.0-litre turbo-diesel 1KD engine.
-The GL Grandia and Super Grandia LXV trims were sold until April 2019 and the Super Grandia trim was sold until August 2019.
+The GL Grandia and Super Grandia LXV grades were sold until April 2019 and the Super Grandia grade was sold until August 2019.
 The 3.0 Commuter model is still being sold alongside the H300 model.
 In May 2020, the 3.0 Cargo model was introduced.